-CO poisoning warning in winter
+Warning of CO poisoning in winter

 Thach Ha District Medical Center (Ha Tinh) received 4 people from a family in Viet Tien Commune (Thach Ha District) in a state of difficulty breathing, drowsiness and vomiting.
 According to the initial diagnosis, the patients were suffering from CO poisoning.

-In economically disadvantaged areas that are not equipped with modern machinery, people should not use charcoal or honeycomb coal to burn and heat closed rooms.
+In economically disadvantaged areas that are not equipped with modern machinery, people should not use charcoal or honeycomb coal to burn and heat in closed rooms. |

 However, the next morning, when they woke up, both the couple and their 6-year-old daughter felt headaches, tiredness and drowsiness.
 The newborn also kept crying, making the family worried.
 They quickly contacted relatives to take the whole family to the hospital.

-According to doctors at Thach Ha District Medical Center, burning coal in a closed room with a narrow space will cause all the oxygen in the room to be burned, producing CO (carbon monoxide), a colorless, odorless toxic gas that is very difficult to detect, especially when people are sleeping.
+According to doctors at Thach Ha District Medical Center, burning coal in a closed room with a narrow space will cause all the oxygen in the room to be burned, producing CO (carbon monoxide), a colorless, odorless, toxic gas that is very difficult to detect, especially when people are sleeping.

 Every year in the cold season, Ha Tinh records many cases of CO poisoning due to burning coal for heating in closed rooms, causing serious health effects and even leading to death.
 Although authorities have warned many times, this situation continues to occur.